lawrennd/old_talks/_physics/includes/ceres-discovery.md

 \newslide{}

-\figure{\includepng{\diagramsDir/ceres/giuseppe-piazzi}{50%}}{Giuseppe Piazzi (1746-1826) was an Italian Catholic priest and an estronomer.
-Jesuits had been closely involved in education, following their supression in the Kingdom of Naples and Sicily, Piazzi was recruited as part of a drive to revitalise the University of Palermo.
+\figure{\includepng{\diagramsDir/ceres/giuseppe-piazzi}{50%}}{Giuseppe Piazzi (1746-1826) was an Italian Catholic priest and an astronomer.
+Jesuits had been closely involved in education, following their surpression in the Kingdom of Naples and Sicily, Piazzi was recruited as part of a drive to revitalize the University of Palermo.
 His funding was from King Ferdinand I and enabled him to buy high quality instruments from London.}{giuseppe-piazzi}

 \newslide{}

 \figure{\includegooglebook{XG43AQAAMAAJ}{PA88}}{Announcement of Giuseppe Piazzi's discovery in the "Monthly Magazine" (also known as the British Register).
-This announcement is made in August 1801, 7 months after Giuseppe Piazzi made the discovery.}{monthly-magazine-ceres-piazzi}
+This announcement is made in August 1801, 7 months after Giuseppe Piazzi first observed Ceres.}{monthly-magazine-ceres-piazzi}

 \newslide{Titius-Bode Law}